 There is good news on the horizon.
 In a few countries—including the USA—central bankers, monetary czars and individual legislators are beginning to view Bitcoin as an opportunity rather than a threat.
 Prescient legislators are coming to the conclusion that a distributed, decentralized trading platform, like Bitcoin, does not threaten domestic policy and tax compliance—even if citizens begin to treat it as cash rather than a payment instrument.
 While a cash-like transition might ultimately undermine the federal reserve monetary regime and some special interests, this is not necessarily a bad thing—not even for the affected “interests”.

-If Bitcoin graduates from a debit/transmission vehicle (backed by cash) to, citizens will develop more trust and respect for their governments.
+If Bitcoin graduates from a debit/transmission vehicle (backed by cash) to the cash itself, citizens will develop more trust and respect for their governments.
 Why?
 Because their governments will no longer be able to water down citizen wealth by running the printing press, nor borrow against unborn generations.
 Instead, they will need to collect every dollar that they spend or convince bond holders that they can repay their debts.
 They will need to balance their checkbooks, spend more transparently and wear their books on their sleeves.
 All good things.

 Naturally, this type of change frightens entrenched lawmakers.
 The idea of separating a government from its monetary policy seems—well—radical!
 But this only because we have not previously encountered a technology that placed government accountability and transparency on par with the private sector requirement to keep records and balance the books. [continue below image]…